 You may have heard the term “missed miscarriage”.
 This is exactly that – a pregnancy that has failed, but your body has not expelled the pregnancy tissue.
 You may notice a decrease in early pregnancy symptoms such as nausea, but this is not always the case.

-Occasionally, your body may go on to expel the pregnancy naturally, as if you were having a period.
+Occasionally, your body may go on to expel the pregnancy naturally, as if you were having a period, albeit depending on how far into the early stages of pregnancy you are, will depend on how heavy the period is.
 Other times, however, you may only pick this miscarriage up when attempting to hear the fetal heartbeat.
 If this is the case, you have a number of options – let nature take its course, take medication to help the process along, or undergo a minor procedure under anaesthetic to remove tissues from your womb.

 Unlike a ‘missed miscarriage’, where there are little to no symptoms of a miscarriage, a ‘miscarriage’ is usually heralded by the following symptoms:

 This may be similar to a period, or may be light spotting.
 PLEASE NOTE: many women experience spotting and light bleeding in early pregnancy and go on to have a successful delivery.

 This will usually start after the bleeding has started.
 It may be cramp-like in nature, or sharp, persistent or intermittent.
 Sadly, if you have both bleeding and pain, the chances of the pregnancy continuing are slim.

 PLEASE NOTE: In all cases of pregnancy with severe abdominal pain, emergency care from your nearest Accident and Emergency Centre should be sought as soon as possible.